Hello and welcome to journal of nomads!

 But as soon as we entered Kyrgyzstan, we immediately fell in love with the culture and the beauty of this country.
-That’s when we decided to spend the winter here, while also taking the time to explore Uzbekistan and more uncommon places in Kazakhstan.
+That’s when we decided to spend the winter here, while also taking the time to explore Uzbekistan, Tajikistan, and more uncommon places in Kazakhstan.

 During our time in Kyrgyzstan, we decided to not continue our overland adventure.
 It was a hard decision to make as it had been an unforgettable journey to hitchhike from Europe to Central Asia, roughly 12.000 kilometers across 13 countries.

-We want to provide useful information and tips to help travelers with the preparation of their next adventures and trips.
-Our content is based on first-hand experiences and knowledge.
-We practice what we preach!
+I want to provide useful information and tips to help travelers with the preparation of their next adventures and trips.
+My content is based on first-hand experiences and knowledge.
+I practice what I preach!

-Here are a few examples of useful stuff you can find on our blog:
+Here are a few examples of useful stuff you can find on this blog: